lmackenzie94/hono-app-ECS/NOTES.md

    - **NOTE**: had to add `--profile admin` to the `aws ecr get-login-password` command.
 Was getting an error without it.
 6. `docker build --platform linux/amd64 -t hono-app .`
    - This will build the Docker image.
-   - **NOTE**: Need to explicitly build for linux/amd64 platform
+   - **NOTE**: need to explicitly build for linux/amd64 platform
 7. `docker tag hono-app:latest 021891593951.dkr.ecr.us-east-1.amazonaws.com/hono-app:latest`
    - This will tag the Docker image.
 8. `docker push 021891593951.dkr.ecr.us-east-1.amazonaws.com/hono-app:latest`
    - This will push the Docker image to the ECR repository.
 9. `aws ecs update-service --cluster hono-app-cluster --service hono-app-service --force-new-deployment --profile admin --region us-east-1`
    - This will update the ECS service to use the new Docker image.
-   - **NOTE**: Had to add `--profile admin` to the command.
+   - **NOTE**: had to add `--profile admin` to the command.

 ### [HCP Terraform](https://app.terraform.io/app/organizations)

-- is a Terraform cloud provider that manages runs in a consistent and reliable environment instead of on your local machine.
+- Is a Terraform cloud provider that manages runs in a consistent and reliable environment instead of on your local machine.
-- securely stores state and secret data, and can connect to version control systems so that you can develop your infrastructure using a workflow similar to application development.
+- Securely stores state and secret data, and can connect to version control systems so that you can develop your infrastructure using a workflow similar to application development.
-- has a private registry for sharing your organization's Terraform modules and providers.
+- Has a private registry for sharing your organization's Terraform modules and providers.

 #### CLI-based workflow